marcel-haag/security-c4po/CONTRIBUTING.md

 ## How Can I Contribute?

 ### Reporting Bugs
-This section guides you through submitting a bug report for Atom.
-Following these guidelines helps maintainers and the community understand your report
+This section guides you through submitting a bug report.
+Following these guidelines helps maintainers and the community understand your report.

 Explain the problem and include additional details to help maintainers reproduce the problem: